AlexMollard/DreadedEscape/README.md

 We welcome contributions from the community to enhance DreadedEscape.
 If you have ideas, bug fixes, or improvements, feel free to submit a pull request.

-## Support

-For any questions, issues, or feedback, please contact us at [support@dreadedescape.com](mailto:support@dreadedescape.com).

 ## Credits

 - Game Design: Declan Rogers